 English Grammar tense for Class 3

-The three tenses describing the time of action are present tense, past tense, and future tense.
-Present tense depicts the verb in current time as to what is happening presently.
-The past tense expresses the events that have already happened, while the future tense is used for the events that are supposed to happen.
+There are three tenses, that describes the time of action are present tense, past tense, and future tense.
+Present Tense depicts the verb in current time as to what is happening presently.
+The Past Tense expresses the events that have already happened, while the Future Tense is used for the events that are supposed to happen.
 There are rules and types in each type of tense that will be explained thoroughly in the article below.
 This article is a one-stop guide for the Class 3 English Grammar Tenses For Kids, with rules and a few practice examples.

 The Present Tense